 1. Ask your hotel in Petra to arrange one for you.
 Most hotels will arrange a reliable taxi that will charge a fair price and take you to Wadi Rum without detours or long stops.
 Check that the taxi will take you all the way to wadi Rum village and not only as far as the Wadi Rum Visitor Centre.

-2. Ask us (Real Bedouin Experience Day Tours) to arrange a reliable taxi for you when you book your tour with us.
-The fare is 40JD, the driver will collect you from your hotel reception in Petra, and you pay the driver when you get out of the taxi in Wadi Rum village.
+2. Ask us (Real Bedouin Experience Tours & Camp) to arrange a reliable taxi for you when you book your tour with us.
+The fare from Petra is 40JD, the driver will collect you from your hotel reception in Petra, and you pay the driver when you get out of the taxi in Wadi Rum village.

 3. There is a third option which we do not recommend.
 Someone approaches you in Petra and says they will give you a half price fare to take you to Wadi Rum.
 This sounds good but has potential problems.
 The driver may not be reliable and may not even turn up at your hotel at the agreed time the next morning.
 If the driver does collect you he may not take a direct route to Wadi Rum but instead go to other places, maybe stop at shops, encourage you to go in and buy things.
+(He will probbly get a commission and thereby make up the other half of the taxi fare.)
 You will not know where you are and you may arrive finally at Wadi Rum hours after your tour has already started.
 This has happened before.
-And even if he does take you on a direct road to Wadi Rum he might refuse to take you beyond the Wadi Rum Visitor Centre, which is 5 kms short of Wadi Rum village.
+And even if he does take you on a direct road to Wadi Rum he might refuse to take you beyond the Wadi Rum Visitor Centre, which is 7 kms short of Wadi Rum village.

 We recommend Option 2.

 For any questions, or to book a tour,